zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 * @property metadata(self):

-  As you can see, broker.metadata is already a @property.
-In baseline, it performs a select, so every access picks up new metadata from other processes.
-Still, it's a read-only property (or should be).
+  metadata: A read/only property, can be emulated trivially in Python using a @property decorator.
+The baseline implementation does that and queries the database on every access.
+Thus, every access picks up the updates from other processes.

 * newid(self, remote_id):

   Docstring: "Re-id the database.
 This should be called after an rsync."

-* possibly_quarantine
+* possibly_quarantine:

   XXX

+* put_container():

-* put_container(self, name, put_timestamp, delete_timestamp,
+  | def put_container(self, name, put_timestamp, delete_timestamp,
-                      object_count, bytes_used):
+  |                   object_count, bytes_used)

   Present in AccountBroker only.